xamat/blog/_posts/2023-04-27-LLMsAndDoctors.md

 my former team at Curai develops medical research and medical decision maker agents and show that combining these two kinds of agents improves results over using a single GPT-4.

+Interestingly, just a few hours after publishing the first version of this post, I read about NVidia's [guardrails](https://github.com/NVIDIA/NeMo-Guardrails) toolkit for minimizing hallucination.
+It turns out that they implement exactly this approach.

 # The importance of messaging

 While the solution outlined below is readily available, generalized, and scales well, it cannot be implemented unless it comes with a